barbagroup/essential_skills_RRC/docs/testing/testing.md

 ## Keeping the tests in a separate file

-For a better organization of your code we strongly recomment having your tests in a separate file.
+For a better organization of your code we strongly recommend having your tests in a separate file.
 In the example we've been working a way to do that can be:

 In a file called `dot_product.py` you save just the function: